-SMEs may be eligible for the new Coronavirus Business Interruption Loan Scheme (CBILS).
-Set to run for an initial period of six months, this Scheme is designed to support smaller businesses who are experiencing a loss of revenue and cashflow disruption due to the Coronavirus.
+SMEs may be eligible for the Coronavirus Business Interruption Loan Scheme (CBILS).
+Initially set to run for a period of six months, businesses now have until the end of November 2020 to apply for a CBILS loan which is designed to support smaller businesses who are experiencing a loss of revenue and cashflow disruption due to the Coronavirus.

-The expanded Scheme will be operational from Monday 6 April and is available via British Business Bank’s accredited lenders.
+The Scheme has been operational since April and is available via British Business Bank’s accredited lenders.
 In the first instance, businesses should approach their existing bank.
 CBILS will support a wide range of business finance products, including term loans, overdrafts, invoice finance and asset finance.
-The changes to the scheme announced on 2 April mean that companies which weren’t previously eligible because they met the requirements for standard commercial funding can now apply.

 Key features of the facilities are as follows:

-- The maximum value of a facility provided under the Scheme will be £5m with repayment terms of up to six years for term loans and asset finance facilities.
-For overdrafts and invoice finance facilities, terms will be up to three years.
+- The maximum value of a facility provided under the Scheme will be £5m with repayment terms of up to ten years.

 - The Scheme provides the lender with a Government-backed, partial guarantee (80%) against the outstanding facility balance, subject to an overall cap per lender.